Las Vegas Chapter 13 Bankruptcy Lawyers

 - You will have no direct contact with creditors -- your trustee will distribute payments to them.

 Who Can Declare Chapter 13 Bankruptcy?

 Not all debtors are qualified to file for Chapter 13 bankruptcy.
 Eligibility for Chapter 13 is dependent on the amount of debt.
-Any individual who has less than $394,725 of unsecured debts and less than $1,184,200 of secured debts is eligible for this type of bankruptcy.
+As of April 2019, any individual who has less than $419,275 of unsecured debts and less than $1,257,850 of secured debts is eligible for this type of bankruptcy.
 The debt limits change every 3 years, so make sure to speak with a bankruptcy attorney to ensure that you qualify.